RobotLocomotion/drake/examples/multibody/four_bar/README.md

 ## Starting Configuration

-The SDF defines all of the links with their x axes parallel to the world x axis for convenience of measuring the angles in the state of the system with respect to a fixed axis.
+The SDFormat file defines all of the links with their x axes parallel to the world x axis for convenience of measuring the angles in the state of the system with respect to a fixed axis.
 Below we derive a valid initial configuration of the three angles 𝐪ᴀ, 𝐪ʙ, and 𝐪ᴄ.